Higgs bundles and surface group representations in the real symplectic group: -Higgs bundles

-It is shown in \cite{garcia-prada-gothen-mundet:2009a} that any polystable $G$-Higgs bundle admits a Jordan--H\"older reduction (cf.\ Remark~\ref{rem:jordan-holder}).
-In order to state this result in the case of $G=\Sp(2n,\RR)$, we need to describe some special $\Sp(2n,\RR)$-Higgs bundles arising from $G$-Higgs bundles associated to certain real subgroups $G \subseteq \Sp(2n,\RR)$.
+The goal of this section is to obtain a complete understanding of how a stable $\Sp(2n,\RR)$-Higgs bundle can fail to be simple.
+The main result is Theorem~\ref{thm:stable-not-simple-spnr-higgs}.
+In order to state this theorem, we need to describe some special $\Sp(2n,\RR)$-Higgs bundles arising from $G$-Higgs bundles associated to certain real subgroups $G \subseteq \Sp(2n,\RR)$.